 For the fourth year in a row Ben Kelley will compete in the FIM International Six Days of Enduro.
 The Trail Jesters KTM Racing rider was selected by the American Motorcyclist Association to race as a member of the U.S. ISDE Team.
-Ben will ride a 2017 KTM 250 XC-F and join KTM riders Cody Webb and Ty Tremaine to go after the FIM ISDE Club Team championship.
+Ben will ride a 2017 KTM 250 XC-F and join fellow KTM riders Cody Webb and Ty Tremaine to go after the FIM ISDE Club Team championship.

 We are very pleased to announce that Mackenzie Tricker has joined Trail Jesters KTM Racing for 2017.

 Mackenzie is 21 years old and hails from Vineyard NSW Australia.
 She has won national championships in dirt track, long track and motocross including three consecutive Loretta Lynn’s titles.
 In 2017 Mackenzie is focused on the GNCC, Full Gas Sprint Enduro series and select WMX events.
 After two rounds for each series Mackenzie currently sits tied for 2nd place GNCC WXC and tied for 1st place in Full Gas Women’s Pro class.